 Remember that choosing a fragrance is an intensely personal experience.
 If you are really uncertain, many fragrance brands have coffrets that allow you to sample several of their best-sellers.
 These are typically small sample or travel size bottles that will allow you a few tries.

-Applying cologne is a science.
+What’s behind how to put on cologne correctly is science.
 A good time to do so is when your pores are open — this works to absorb the fragrance and, once your skin begins to cool, your closing pores trap the scent in.

 The absolute best time to apply is right after a shower and on dry skin.
 Not only are your pores open but you’ve just scrubbed other scents off of yourself and your skin clean.
 But be sure to let your fragrance dry before layering yourself with clothes.